MERRY-GO-GROUND | Socrates Sculpture Park, Queens, NY

 Entry for 2015 Folly Competition sponsored by the Architectural League of New York & Socrates Sculpture Park.

-Awards: Selected by the jury as a Notable Entry.
+Awards: Selected by the jury as a finalist.

 MERRY-GO-GROUND proposes to install common landscape elements on modified merry-go-rounds that are recessed flush into the ground, allowing park-goers of all ages the opportunity to playfully rearrange the landscape.